 College students of all majors and class years can get involved with Careers in Journalism and Creative Writing!

 Careers in Journalism and Creative Writing provides a wide range of resources to help students navigate these rapidly evolving fields, gain hands-on experience, build a portfolio of clips and writing samples, and connect with experienced journalists and authors.
 These opportunities include individualized advising, professional development workshops, and networking events.

-Program Director Benjamin Waltzer brings a wide range of professional experience to the role, and works closely with colleagues across the University, the Committee on Creative Writing, and institutions and practitioners worldwide to build a network of opportunities for students.
+Senior Program Director Benjamin Waltzer brings a wide range of professional experience to the role, and works closely with colleagues across the University, the Program in Creative Writing, and institutions and practitioners worldwide to build a network of opportunities for students.

 In advising appointments, students may receive help with developing a portfolio, preparing resumes, composing effective cover letters, and discussing how to use program resources to achieve their unique pre-professional goals.
 The program can also help students find and secure internships, grants, and employment opportunities.

 Hone Your Storytelling Skills